-Chevron explores for and produces crude oil and natural gas around the world.
-In 2013, our worldwide net oil-equivalent production averaged nearly 2.6 million barrels per day, with about 25 percent of the production coming from the United States and the rest from more than 20 other countries.
+Chevron produces and explores for crude oil and natural gas around the world.
+In 2014, our worldwide net oil-equivalent production averaged 2.571 million barrels per day, with about 26 percent of the production coming from the United States and the rest from more than 20 other countries.

-Continued development of our existing production facilities is critical to maintaining the company’s oil and natural gas production.
-By focusing on operational processes, we have reduced the annual rate of production decline in our existing operations to less than 3 percent for 2013.
+Continued development of our existing production facilities is critical to maintaining the company's oil and natural gas production.
+By focusing on operational processes, we had reduced the annual rate of production decline in our existing operations to less than 3 percent by year-end 2014.
 The effective use of our own technology has helped improve long-term field performance.

 Production growth is dependent on bringing resources and proved reserves into production through major capital projects.
 Chevron has an extensive lineup of major capital projects under way, from conventional oil and natural gas to deepwater, liquefied natural gas (LNG) and heavy oil developments.

 Exploration also is key to future growth.
-The company’s focus areas for exploration in 2013 were the deepwater regions of West Africa, the U.S. Gulf of Mexico, offshore northwest Australia, and in shale and tight formations in North America.
-Drilling and seismic activities were ongoing or being planned in promising fields in Argentina, Canada, China, central Europe, Indonesia, the Kurdistan region of Iraq, Liberia, Norway, Thailand and offshore the United Kingdom
+The company's focus areas for exploration in 2014 were the deepwater regions of West Africa, the deepwater U.S. Gulf of Mexico, offshore northwest Australia, and in several shale and tight resource plays in North America.
+Exploration activity, including drilling and seismic activities, was ongoing or being planned in promising fields in Argentina, Canada, China, Indonesia, Liberia, Morocco, Norway, the Partitioned Zone between Kuwait and Saudi Arabia, Thailand, and offshore the United Kingdom.

 Partnering for Growth in the Caspian

-Chevron is the largest private producer of oil in Kazakhstan, and we’re involved in two of the country’s largest projects, Tengiz and Karachaganak.
-Since 1993, Chevron has led the Tengizchevroil (TCO) joint venture in the development of the giant Tengiz and adjacent Korolev fields.
-In 2014, final investment decisions are expected on the Future Growth Project and the Wellhead Pressure Management Project are anticipated in the second half of 2015.
-Chevron also holds a stake in Karachaganak Field, Kazakhstan’s second-largest producing petroleum reserve.
+Chevron is the largest private producer of oil in Kazakhstan, and we're involved in two of the country's largest projects, Tengiz and Karachaganak.
+Since 1993, Chevron has led the Tengizchevroil joint venture in the development of the giant Tengiz and adjacent Korolev fields.
+Final investment decisions for both the Future Growth Project and the Wellhead Pressure Management Project are anticipated in the second half of 2015.
+Chevron also holds a stake in the Karachaganak Field, Kazakhstan's second-largest producing petroleum reserve.

 Investing in the Asia-Pacific Region